matttpj/CarND-Advanced-Lane-Lines/writeup_CarND-Advanced-Lane-Lines-P2.md

 The code for this step is in the eighth section of the IPython notebook "P2.ipynb" and __pipeline.py__, __process_video.py__.

 **process_video.py** uses the MoviePY library.
 Each image in the video is called by **pipeline.process_image_pipeline()** method and then re-combined to produce a new video.
-Here's a link to my video result. ./output_videos/ALL_project_video.mp4 https://github.com/matttpj/CarND-Advanced-Lane-Lines/blob/master/output_videos/ALL_project_video.mp4
+Here's a link to download the output after project_video.mp4 has been processed by the pipeline. https://github.com/matttpj/CarND-Advanced-Lane-Lines/blob/master/output_videos/ALL_project_video.mp4
 <br/>